N0Ball/NCU_intro_ML/README.md

-# NCU introduciton to Machine Learning
+# NCU Introduction to Machine Learning

     A Homework runner For NCU's introduction to machine learning